 Benefits/Payments – As a courtesy we will provide you with a written memo of the benefits your insurance company provides to us.

 Payment plans are available upon request.

-New patients, please print the New Patient Forms.
-Please fill out all forms BLACK INK.
+New patient forms are located under the Forms tab.
 Please bring your completed forms along with your insurance card, picture ID & the order for therapy from your physician (unless they are faxing it to our office for you) and arrive 20 minutes prior to your scheduled appointment time.
 If for any reason you are unable to complete the paperwork prior to your appointment we ask that you arrive 45 minutes early to allow time for the paperwork to be completed in the office.